sanriodev/sanriodev/README.md

 - **Databases**: MongoDB, MariaDB, MySQL, NoSQL

 ## Fun Facts 🌟
+- 🦆 I have a rubber duck on my desk with a punk outfit.
+He helps me debug.
+His name is Lennart
 - 🌐 I have my own coding playlist on spotify.
 - 📚 I'm an avid reader, always on the lookout for the next great tech book or other media.